akshayjshah/blog/posts/steep-cost-of-capture.md

 ## The bitter lesson

-Meredith also suggests that funding more research into old LLM algorithms is sucking attention away from more promising new research.
+Meredith also suggests that funding research into old LLM algorithms is sucking attention away from more promising new research.
 Obviously, she knows much, *much* more than I do about LLMs and machine learning.
 But my impression is that LLMs are useful precisely *because* they can take advantage of more compute and more data without theoretical breakthroughs.

 Rich Sutton, 2024 Turing award winner, famously called this the [bitter